-SOURCE: Moody's, Standard & Poor's and Fitch 2008 reports.
+SOURCE: Moody's, Standard & Poor's and Fitch 2009 reports.

-Moody's 2008 State Debt Medians report provides a helpful framework to compare Texas' debt burden with other states.
+Moody's 2009 State Debt Medians report provides a helpful framework to compare Texas' debt burden with other states.
 This report annually tracks four key debt measures: 1) net tax-supported debt, 2) gross tax-supported debt, 3) net tax-supported debt per capita and 4) net tax-supported debt as a percentage of personal income.
 The measure of gross tax-supported debt is intended to capture the extent to which a state has indirectly leveraged its resources, providing a more complete view of debt while net debt is only that debt issued for not self-supporting programs.
 Moody's cites these debt-burden measures as the most commonly used measurements in determining state bond ratings.
 (The numbers listed throughout this section for Texas are slightly different from the calculations in the DCM due to timing differences for data available to Moody's at the time its report was created.)

-Based on the U. S. Census Bureau, of the nation's 10 most populous states, Texas carries a slightly higher debt than the median on Net Tax-Supported Debt but has a lower debt burden than the median for the other three measures of debt burden (Figure 4.2).
-For net tax-supported debt, Texas ranks fifth with \$11.50 billion, compared to the group median of \$11.30 billion.
-For gross taxsupported debt, Texas ranks sixth with \$14.80 billion, compared to the group median of \$18.65 billion.
+Based on U. S. Census Bureau data for the nation's 10 most populous states, Texas carries a slightly higher debt than the median on Net Tax-Supported Debt but has a lower debt burden than the median for the other three measures of debt burden (Figure 4.2).
+For net tax-supported debt, Texas ranks fifth with \$12.65 billion, compared to the group median of \$12.24 billion.
+For gross tax-supported debt, Texas ranks sixth with \$16.81 billion, compared to the group median of \$19.81 billion.
 For net tax-supported debt per capita and net tax-supported debt as a percentage of personal income, Texas is lower than both its peer group and national medians.
-For net tax-supported debt per capita, Texas ranks tenth with \$481, compared to the group median of \$960.
-For net tax-supported debt as a percentage of 2006 personal income, Texas ranks tenth with 1.4 percent, compared to the group median of 2.9 percent (Please note that in Figure 4.2 and Figure 4.4 the higher the ranking, the higher the debt burden).
+For net tax-supported debt per capita, Texas ranks tenth with \$520, compared to the group median of \$973.
+For net tax-supported debt as a percentage of 2007 personal income, Texas ranks tenth with 1.4 percent, compared to the group median of 2.9 percent (Please note that in Figure 4.2 and Figure 4.4 the higher the ranking, the higher the debt burden).

-Figure 4.2 State Debt: Texas Compared to Ten Most Populous States, 2008
+Figure 4.2 State Debt: Texas Compared to Ten Most Populous States, 2009